Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to talk with us directly.

 *** India may require additional processing for certain documents

-**Indonesia and Saudi Arabia just joined the Hague Convention in 2022.
-At the present time, some receiving parties may be unaware of the change.
+**** Some receiving parties in countries that just joined the Hague Convention in 2021 or 2022 may be unaware of the change.
 Please ensure your contact is willing to accept a simple apostille.
-If they still want legalization from the embassy or consulate, this may still be possible.
+If they still want legalization from the embassy or consulate, we can help you obtain it.